 Many analysts believe that EVs will become the leading alternative-fuel technology in the medium term and the dominant automotive-fuel technology in the long term.
-But the rate of take-up of EVs hinges on further reductions in the price of the vehicles, better performance, expanded recharging infrastructure and generous subsidies (IEA, 2019).
-For many countries, Autogas is set to remain an important bridging fuel to a truly sustainable transport system (WLPGA, 2019).
+But the rate of take-up of EVs hinges on further reductions in the price of the vehicles, better performance, expanded recharging infrastructure and generous subsidies (IEA, 2020).
+For many countries, Autogas is set to remain an important bridging fuel to a truly sustainable transport system (WLPGA, 2019), until such time as large-scale bioLPG production is achieved.